MLP logo

 There are seven areas of learning in the Early Years curriculum.
 There are three prime areas of learning: these are Personal, Social and Emotional Development (PSED) Communication and Language (CL) and Physical development (PD.
 There are four specific areas of learning: Literacy, Mathematics, Understanding of the World and Expressive Arts and Design.
 All children have a main focus on the prime areas of learning throughout their preschool years, but when the children are in the year before they start school they develop their learning by including the specific areas of learning too.
 However all activities are available to all children and if they want to they can repeat an activity a number of times!

-We capture our learning through the school’s online Seesaw application keeping parents informed of what we do during our days.
+We capture our learning through the school’s online Seesaw app, keeping parents informed of what we do with photos and videos celebrating their learning and progress.

-Our staff provide encouragement to all the children in the setting, focussing on where our children’s interests are.
-We offer engaging activities to inspire them to learn and which promote their development and independence.
+Our staff provide encouragement to all the children in the setting, focusing on where our children’s interests are and their next steps.
+We offer engaging activities to inspire them to learn and which promote their development and independence, including roleplay, sensory, fine motor and creative activities to get 'stuck in' to!